avaarm/portfolio-v2/README.md

   ![Follow Classmates](./Assets/Images/follow.png)

 ### Updated Resume

 I am currently unsure of the type of industry I will be entering once I finish this program, so I will be submitting a resume that is a combination of my research background and that of the certificate program.
+Link to pdf od resume is above in the "Links" category.